Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 In summary, we applied the RS approach in the multireference DFT approach to describe ground states and excited states of systems with static correlation.
 In ppTDA@RS-DFA, the RS Hamiltonian is used in the ppTDA equation to include all contributions from one-body perturbations.
 Then the SCF solution of the total energy is obtained from the optimization of the OEP method of Yang and Wu.
 We showed that the OEP method produces physical potential for most systems, which are not guaranteed in GOEP optimizations when using traditional DFAs.
 The ppTDA@RS-DFA approach was first examined on describing single bond breaking problems.
 We showed that ppTDA@RS-DFA provides accurate bond dissociation curves with proper spin density symmetry, dissociation energies and equilibrium bond lengths for all four systems, significantly outperforming ppTDA@DFA and conventional KS-DFT.
 Then we showed that the ppTDA@RS-DFA approach also successfully describes the double bond rotation in ethylene.
 We also demonstrated that the ppTDA@RS-DFA approach is capable of describing excited states. ppTDA@RS-DFA provides accurate excitation energies for both molecular and atomic systems.
 And the dependence on the choice of the DFA in multireference DFT is largely eliminated.
+Beyond the ground state and excited state properties, for state-to-state properties such as the conical intersection search and couplings, further study is needed.
 Our ppTDA@RS-DFA approach scales as $\mathcal{O}(N^{4})$.
 The computational cost can be further reduced by using the active space method.
 The ppTDA@RS-DFA approach is expected to open up new possibilities for the application of the multireference DFT approach for large systems.

 \begin{acknowledgement} ACKNOWLEDGMENTS: J. L. and Z.C. acknowledge the support from the National Institute of General Medical Sciences of the National Institutes of Health under award number R01-GM061870.
 W.Y. acknowledges the support from the National Science Foundation (grant no. CHE-1900338). \end{acknowledgement} \begin{suppinfo} Supporting Information Available: orbital optimization for the total energy in multireference DFT, examples of unphysical energy in the optimization, comparison of choices of the fixed density, discussion of degeneracy in multireference DFT and potential functional theory. \end{suppinfo}